-Cubs Passive-Agressively Imply That Brewers’ Eric Thames Is Cheating
+Cubs Passive-Aggressively Imply Brewers’ Eric Thames Is Using PEDs

-Milwaukee Brewers first baseman Eric Thames has been one of the feel-good stories so far during the 2017 MLB season.

-The 30-year-old first baseman revived his career in the Korean Baseball Organization after what seemed to be a failed major league career.

-Thames now is back in the big leagues and he’s been crushing the baseball to start the season.
-He’s hitting a blistering .408 with seven home runs, which is tied for the most in the major leagues.
+Eric Thames is back in the big leagues, and he has been crushing the baseball, hitting a blistering .408 with a majors-high-tying seven home runs this season.

-But, not everyone is feeling warm and fuzzy about Thames’ comeback story.
+But not everyone is feeling warm and fuzzy about the Milwaukee Brewers slugger’s comeback story, in which he revived his career in the Korean Baseball Organization, then came back to the U.S. this year.

-Chicago Cubs pitcher John Lackey and pitching coach Chris Bosio weighed in on Thames this past week, and the both slyly insinuated that the first baseman could be getting some help in the form of performance-enhancing drugs, according to Yahoo!
+Chicago Cubs right-hander John Lackey and pitching coach Chris Bosio weighed in on Thames this past week, and they both slyly insinuated that he could be receiving some help in the form of performance-enhancing drugs, according to Yahoo!
 Sports’ Chris Cwik.

-Lackey spoke to the media following the Cubs’ 6-3 loss to the Brewers on Monday, and his comments on Thames, who doubled and homered off him, are interesting to say the least.
+Lackey spoke to the media following the Cubs’ 6-3 loss to the Brewers on Monday, and his comments on Thames, who doubled and homered off him, are interesting, to say the least.

 “You watch film on recent stuff and try to figure out a way, you know, to get him out,” Lackey said, per Cwik.
 “But I mean, really even the homer hit the other way, I mean, you don’t see that happen here very often.
 That’s kinda one of those things that makes you scratch your head.”

-Lackey winks at the reporters as he says the words “scratch your head,” which can be seen in The Chicago Tribune’s video of the interview.
+Lackey winked at the reporters as he said the words “scratch your head,” which can be seen in The Chicago Tribune’s video of the interview.

 Bosio then went on a local radio show Tuesday and took the implications to another level.